atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 ```

 #### `AVG()`, `COUNT()`, and `SUM()` function
-Similar with the above function, in Logica, these function can be written as follows:
+Similar with the above function, in Logica, these functions can be written as follows:

 ```python
 %%logica AvgSets, CountSets, SumSets